Alex-Angelico/Reading-Notes/README.md

 Hello!
 I'm Alex.
 You can learn more about me [here](introduction.md).

 # Cultivating a Growth Mindset

-## Defining Growth Mindset
 The growth mindset is something that everybody is capable of obtaining.
 It is a set of habits and attitudes to learning and doing things which will allow you develop entirely new aspects of yourself, while helping others to do the same.

+## Defining Growth Mindset
-The fundamental priciples are:
+The fundamental priciples of growth mindset are:
 - _Opening_ up to your own potential
 - _Embracing_ failure and learning from it
 - _Supporting_ others in their pursuits